Food Courts : the trendy venues of Paris Region

 At the top of the Printemps de l’Homme men’s department store, Printemps du Goût brings together the biggest names in the French food world — artisans, chefs and meilleurs ouvriers de France such as Christophe Michalak and his cakes and pastries, Laurent Dubois and his cheese, bread by Gontran Cherrier and Byzance caviar.

-It’s a great spot to do food shopping or sample the best France has to offer in food.
+It’s a great spot to do food shopping or taste the best France has to offer when it comes to food.

 The Select Option

 On the lower ground floor of the Galeries Lafayette des Champs-Elysées, 10 specially selected food counters are waiting in a modern food court that is a mix between a delicatessen, takeaway and chic canteen.

 The culinary delights of Maison Kaspia, Verot and Stohrer can be enjoyed at brass-topped tables in this extremely Instagrammable, glamorous food court.

 Just next door to Saint-Germain-des-Prés, good food can be enjoyed on the spot or to go at Beaupassage.

 This very contemporary venue is home to leading lights on the French food scene: Thierry Marx has a bakery there, Anne-Sophie Pic dishes up gourmet snack food; there’s Yannick Alléno’s wine cellar, Alexandre Polmard’s butcher shop, cheese by Nicole Barthélémy and Pierre Hermé’s café.

 The hippest of all can be found near Gare de Lyon, at Ground Control, a hybrid, multidisciplinary space to eat, grab a drink, chill out or go to a concert.
 The vast, 4,500-square-metre indoor space offers specialities from around the globe, which you can tuck into at the big wooden tables.